“Bigger deals, bigger transactions, and bigger deals” are all on the menu at this world-famous Bakery.

 First Year Insight Schemes:

-We offer fifteen places to spend two days in the firm on 29th and 30th April 2025.
+We offer fifteen places to spend two days in the firm on 6th and 7th May 2026.
 There will be a number of skills sessions and each student will spend a day in a department of their choice.
-Applications open in October.

 This Firm's Rankings in